brucedkyle/ibmcloud_for_partners/README.md

-# ibmcloud
+# IBM Cloud for ISVs
-Thoughts on IBM Cloud
+Thoughts on IBM Cloud for Independent Software Vendors (ISV)s